The Ken Kennedy Institute Leadership History

 713-348-5977

-Moshe Vardi is University Professor of Computer Science and Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice University, where he is also leading an Initiative on Technology, Culture, and Society.
+Moshe Y. Vardi is University Professor of Computer Science and Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice University, where he is also leading an Initiative on Technology, Culture, and Society.
 His interests focus on automated reasoning, a branch of Artificial Intelligence with broad applications to computer science, including machine learning, database theory, computational-complexity theory, knowledge in multi-agent systems, computer-aided verification, and teaching logic across the curriculum.
 Dr. Vardi was previously the Director of the Ken Kennedy Institute from 2001 to 2019.

 Willy Zwaenepoel